Tulip Hysteria Co-ordinating: The Sun (review)

 Jane Dixon, a journalist whose writing figured mostly on the social and fashion pages wrote a "story about the exhibition" published in The Sun, 22 April 1917, titled An Outsider Explores Two Miles of Independent Art.

 Dixon begins the article setting the tone with a disclaimer, "nothing I say can be held against me."
-She goes on to cite a certain Worth Colwell, who she describes as a "press agent of the big show" (P.A.), or "publicity director" (P.D.) "who knows all about everything...
+She goes on to cite a certain Worth Colwell, whom she describes as a "press agent of the big show" (P.A.), or "publicity director" (P.D.) "who knows all about everything...
 Whatever he doesn't know his imagination covers so adroitly an expert could not detect the difference."
 In Dixon's story, Mr. Colwell "knew art in general and this exhibition in particular from A to Z, backward, forward and both ways from the centre."
 Mr. Colwell serves as the exhibition guide throughout the article.

 Colwell begins the guided tour of the show with a description of a painting, possibly referencing Jean Metzinger's Femme au miroir (not mentioned in the catalogue, but later purchased by John Quinn in 1918: "That: is a picture of a lady combing her hair in front of a mirror."
 Dixon responds: "I thought it was an advertisement for some dye house... would you mind tipping me off where the lady is hiding herself?"
 Colwell: "Why, she's right there in front of you.
 That streak of purple is her hair.
 The orange triangle is one side of her face and the lemon yellow cube is the other."
 Dixon breathed "Ah-h" stepping toward the "cubist queen".
 "Comrade.
 You have yellow jaundice.
 I too am suffering from the colorful complaint.
 Shake...
 But the lady stared down at me laughing from her octagonal eyes of indigo blue and pea green."
 Several other works are described by the guide, before he interrupts himself: "I want you to see one of our unique exhibits...
 It Is really worth studying, especially the name.
 The artist calls it 'Tulips Hysteria Coordinating.'
 He says it was inspired by a bed of tulips at the flower show which was held here recently."

 "Any one who can think up a name like that ought to be put on exhibition along with the painting".
 "You don't happen to know what it's about do you?"
 The guide had no answer, writes Dixon: "That shows how good the artist is at typing up the English language in a knot... his bust belongs in the hall of fame."
 The guide continues: "Let me see—he has some explanation for it...
 He says tulips can have hysteria the same as human beings.
 These tulips he saw at the flower show were having hysteria in the very worst way, throwing a regular fit in fact...
 And how about the coordinating?
 Where does that come in?
 I didn't quite get that...
 He didn't seem to be exactly clear on it himself.
 I guess he put the coordinating in to make it more intricate."